thiagomajesk/thiagomajesk.github.io/content/posts/2022-10-03-storing-unicode-strings-in-the-database.md

 #=> 9
 ```

-Using the unicode jargon, we say that those words are cannonically equivalent, even though they don't have the same representation internally.
+Using the unicode jargon, we say that those words are canonically equivalent, even though they don't have the same representation internally.
 In the previous example, the character `é` is represented with the codepoints `[101, 769]` and the char `é` with the codepoint `[233]`.

 You might still be curious of why the function `String.length/1` returns the same size for both of them, even though they don't use the same codepoints.
 This happens because the `String` module works with graphemes instead of codepoints.
-In this particular case, couting graphemes is considered a better solution for UTF-8 strings because a character is counted regardless of it's internal representation.
+In this particular case, counting graphemes is considered a better solution for UTF-8 strings because a character is counted regardless of it's internal representation.
 This means that `String.length/1` works more closely to what you expect when you "look" at the string.

 When I first learned this, I thought that Elixir was being quirky.
-However, after carefull examination I see that other languages like Ruby and Javascript are actually conflating the meaning of length and size; which gives you an unexpected result in this scenario (unicode-wise at least).
+However, after careful examination I see that other languages like Ruby and Javascript are actually conflating the meaning of length and size; which gives you an unexpected result in this scenario (unicode-wise at least).

 If you need to store the previous string in a database, you might be tempted to use `String.length/1` to check for its size like we did previously.
 However, this is a very naive approach, because it does not take the actual size of the encoded string into consideration.
 Gladly, since Elixir strings are just binaries, we have a simple way to check their actual size: